 Siberian Huskies have a thick double coat.
 The undercoat is soft and fluffy to retain heat while the top coat repels moisture, snow and ice, this should not be too long or wooly.
 Most shed heavily blowing their whole undercoat twice a year at least, which takes a minimum of 3 weeks covering your home in a blanket of fluff.

-Their coats need regular maintenance to reduce the amount of shedding (during shedding season this is a lot of work) and keep them looking their best.
-Siberian Huskies are usually thought of as being grey and white but in fact come in a wide variety of colours including:
+Siberian Husky coats need regular maintenance to reduce the amount of shedding (during shedding season this is a lot of work) and keep them looking their best.
+A Siberian usually thought of as being grey and white but in fact come in a wide variety of colours including:

 Silver & White